annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 ### Prerequisites
 * Python >= 3.9
 ### Installation
-Cloning the repo, command for installing requirements if we have a requirements.txt file...
 1. Clone the repo if you have git.
 ```
 git clone https://github.com/annu-thapa55/AI-Based-Calanus-Detection-and-Measurement.git